vedantbhusari18/swarajya-ps05-smart-farming-platform/README.md

 User → Web Interface → Processing Logic → Results Display

-1. User enters farming data or uploads crop images.
+1. User enters farming data or uploads crop images
-2. The system processes the data.
+2. The system processes the data
-3. Crop recommendation or disease analysis is generated.
+3. Crop recommendation or disease analysis is generated
-4. Results are displayed on the dashboard.
+4. Results are displayed on the dashboard

 ---